 Seth attended Columbia University and received a graduate degree in urban planning.
-Prior to joining NYCEDC, Seth worked in the Mayor’s Office of Capital Project Development where he was involved with key projects in Lower Manhattan and, in particular, at the World Trade Center site.
+Before joining NYCEDC, Seth worked in the Mayor’s Office of Capital Project Development where he was involved with key projects in Lower Manhattan and, in particular, at the World Trade Center site.
 Since 2006, he has managed the planning, design, and construction of large-scale capital and infrastructure projects, with a focus on coordination between multiple agencies or government entities.

-Executive Vice President and head of the Capital Division
+Executive Vice President, Capital Division

 Executive Vice President, Asset Management

 Rich Cote oversees NYCEDC’s facilities operations, maintenance, and construction management.
-Under his leadership NYCEDC has developed and implemented facilities management standard operating procedures and reorganized the section to centralize repairs and maintenance to reduce costs, track work orders, and improve responsiveness to tenants requests.
+Under his leadership, NYCEDC has developed and implemented facilities management standard operating procedures and reorganized the section to centralize repairs and maintenance to reduce costs, track work orders, and improve responsiveness to tenants requests.
 As supervisor of the construction management section, he has overseen $100 million plus worth of capital improvements to NYCEDC assets in the last two years.
-Prior to his work at NYCEDC, Rich served in the United States Army starting in 1982 and currently holds the rank of Lieutenant Colonel in the Retired Reserve.
+Before his work at NYCEDC, Rich served in the United States Army starting in 1982 and currently holds the rank of Lieutenant Colonel in the Retired Reserve.
 Rich is a combat veteran and was responsible for developing and building bases, training facilities, and housing overseas, including in Iraq and Afghanistan.
 In the U.S., he was an executive officer, facility manager, contracting officer, and operations officer at various locations.
 Rich is a Graduate of Valley Forge Military College and Manhattan College.

-Executive Vice President and head of Planning, Development, and Transportation
+Executive Vice President and Head of Planning, Development, and Transportation

 Executive Vice President for the Real Estate Transaction Services Group

 Jeff is a graduate of Williams College, where he majored in political science.
 He received his MBA from the Wharton School of Business.
 At NYCEDC, Jeff oversees a portfolio of NYCEDC-led public-private development projects throughout New York City with a focus on the 125th Street corridor, Financial District, the St. George Waterfront, and Downtown Brooklyn.
-During his time at NYCEDC, Jeff has closed transactions that comprise over 1.5 million square feet of mixed-use development and have generated in excess of $400 million in proceeds for the City.
+During his time at NYCEDC, Jeff has closed transactions that comprise over 1.5 million square feet of mixed-use development and have generated more than $400 million in proceeds for the City.

 Executive Vice President and Co-head of the Real Estate Transaction Services Group

-Prior to his role at NYCEDC, Charlie worked at (Bovis) Lend Lease, a construction management firm, where he managed residential, office, and hotel construction projects during various stages of pre-development, construction, and close-out.
+Before his role at NYCEDC, Charlie worked at (Bovis) Lend Lease, a construction management firm, where he managed residential, office, and hotel construction projects during various stages of pre-development, construction, and close-out.
 Since joining NYCEDC in 2010, Charlie has overseen numerous complex public-private development projects including Cornell NYC Tech, Seward Park (Essex Crossing), and a new ambulatory care center for Memorial Sloan Kettering co-located with a nursing school for Hunter College.
 Charlie received his MBA from the Wharton School at the University of Pennsylvania and a BS in civil engineering from Northwestern University.

 Executive Vice President and Treasurer, Finance Group

 Spencer oversees NYCEDC’s Finance Division, which includes the Accounting, Budget, and Grants Management departments.
 Previously, he assisted in managing NYCEDC’s Internal Audit group for many years.
 He is a life-long resident of Queens, NY and received his bachelor’s degree in accounting from CUNY at York College in Jamaica, Queens.
 He is a certified public accountant as well as a certified internal auditor.
-Prior to joining NYCEDC, Spencer spent several years conducting audits throughout the east coast for a hotel and restaurant employee’s union trust fund.
+Before joining NYCEDC, Spencer spent several years conducting audits throughout the east coast for a hotel and restaurant employee’s union trust fund.